-If you are not familiar with the identity of Jacob's end-time descendants, we invite you to write in for our free booklet, The United States and Great Britain in Prophecy.
-This will give detailed explanation and proof that is beyond the scope of this current booklet.
-The coming Great Tribulation will be a time of intense pressure and persecution directed against both spiritual Israel (the true Church of God) and physical Israel, which includes not only the Jews, but also the modern descendants of the so-called "lost ten tribes."
+If you are not familiar with the identity of Jacob's end-time descendants, we invite you to access our free booklet The United States and Great Britain in Prophecy.
+This will give detailed explanations and proof beyond the scope of this current booklet.
+The coming Great Tribulation will be a time of intense pressure and persecution directed against both spiritual Israel-the true Church of God-and physical Israel, which includes not only the Jews, but also the modern descendants of the so-called "ten lost tribes."
 It represents Satan's wrath and begins in deadly earnest once he is cast back to earth for the final time (Revelation 12:12-13).